L-Bouzid/velo/README.md

 Velo
 ====

-Move to a private Repo.
+Moved to a private Repo.